zmanian/gaia/spec.md

  - When a either a delegator or a validator is withdrawing from the fee pool they must withdrawal the maximum amount they are entitled too
- - When bonding or unbonding atoms to an existing account  a full withdrawal of the fees must occur (as the rules for lazy accounting change)
+ - When bonding or unbonding tokens to an existing account  a full withdrawal of the fees must occur (as the rules for lazy accounting change)

-Here a separate fee pool exists per candidate for every fee asset held by a validator.
+Here a separate fee pool exists per candidate containing all fee asset held by a validator.
 The candidate accum increments each block as fees are collected.
 If the validator is the proposer of the round then a skew factor is provided to give this validator an incentive to provide non-empty blocks.
 The skew factor is passed in through Tendermint core and will be 1 for proposer nodes and between 1.01 and 1.05 for proposer nodes.